Conrad's Fate

 Conrad's Fate is a children's fantasy novel by British author Diana Wynne Jones published by Collins in 2005.
 It was the sixth published of the seven Chrestomanci books (1977 to 2006).

 Conrad is the protagonist, a twelve-year-old boy sent to work at the local castle ("Stallery"), with a magical mission to kill someone who is neither named nor described.
 Fifteen-year-old Christopher Chant (The Lives of Christopher Chant) applies for work at the same time on a personal mission.
 They are both hired.

-The Chrestomanci books are collectively named for a powerful enchanter and British government official called "the Chrestomanci" in a world parallel to ours, who supervises the use of magic - an office that requires a nine-lifed enchanter and which is responsible for supervising all use of magic in the Related Worlds (worlds that speak English).
-Conrad's Fate is set perhaps three decades ago in a world quite different from ours, during the adolescence of Christopher Chant, who is Chrestomanci in five of the other books in the series.
+The Chrestomanci books are set in a parallel world and are collectively named after a powerful enchanter and British government office called "the Chrestomanci", who supervises the use of magic and is responsible for supervising all use of magic in the Related Worlds (worlds that speak English).
+Conrad's Fate is set during the adolescence of Christopher Chant, who is Chrestomanci in five of the other books in the series.

 Plot summary

 Conrad Tesdinic lives in Stallchester, a small town in the English Alps, a mountain range present in Series Seven worlds where the British Isles are still connected to the European mainland.
 Conrad's father is dead; his sister Anthea has left home to go to university; and his mother, Franconia, is an eccentric feminist author whose books are sold exclusively in her brother's bookshop.
 She and Conrad live with her brother, Uncle Alfred, over the bookshop.

 In the mountains high above Stallchester lies Stallery Mansion, home to the Count and his family.
 Uncle Alfred tells Conrad that someone up at Stallery Mansion is "pulling the possibilities" – that is, shifting the parameters of the world just a little, in order to benefit themselves to the detriment of the rest of the world.
-This is later referred to as a "probability shift."
+This is later referred to as a "probability shift".
 From the affluence of Stallery, it is obvious that this person is making a great deal of money by doing so.
 In the town, only small details change – the colour of the postboxes, the titles of books – but Uncle Alfred is certain that someone at Stallery is reaping far greater benefits from the shifts.
 Uncle Alfred and his Magician's Circle tell Conrad that he is going to die within the year unless he kills the person pulling the possibilities.
 This person (unnamed by any) is apparently someone Conrad should have eliminated in a past life.
 To kill this person and set things right, Conrad will need to infiltrate Stallery Mansion in the guise of a domestic servant, and then summon a Walker.
 The Walkers are magical beings who come on command and give the caller what they need for their particular situation.
 Conrad is told that the Walker will give him an item he needs to defeat the nameless foe.